botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### SQLMAP

 >In the [PortSwigger Practice Exam APP](https://portswigger.net/web-security/certification/takepracticeexam/index.html) we ***identify*** SQLi on the advance search function by adding a single quote and the response result in `HTTP/2 500 Internal Server Error`.

+>Here is my HackTheBox CPTS study notes on SQLMAP examples to bypass primitive protection WAF mechanisms.
+[SQLMAP Essentials - Cases](https://github.com/botesjuan/cpts-quick-references/blob/main/module/sqlmap%20Essentials.md#exercise-cases)

 >After doing some testing with SQLMAP versions `1.7.2#stable` and `1.6`, I found that both are able to exploit the PortSwigger Practice exam.
 Walkthrough from [bmdyy doing the Practice Exam using SQLMAP](https://youtu.be/yC0F05oggTE?t=563) for reference of the parameters used.